naufiero/abaco/docs/user_docs.md

 ```

 The `image` attribute is optional; if no image is passed, the Abaco library will provide a default.
 The key is that
-the image used contains all dependencies (packages, libraries, etc.) needed for the function to be executed.
+the image used must contain all dependencies (Python packages, extensions, etc.) needed for the function to be executed.
+If your function uses a custom code or library, you will need to build a Docker image containing the dependencies as
+well as the Abaco executor library for processing messages and responses.
+A set of base images exist as starting points,
+and the Abaco development team can help build any custom images needed.

 Instantaiting the executor can take several seconds as it registers an actor and waits for it to be ready behind the
 scenes.
 Once the executor is instantiated we have both blocking and non-blocking methods for launching remote executions:

 ## Blocking Calls ##

-The simplest way to use the AbacoExecutor is with the `blocking_call` method.
-This launches the exetion on the Abaco
+The simplest way to use the AbacoExecutor is with the `blocking_call()` method.
+This launches the execution on the Abaco
 cluster and blocks until the result is ready.
 Once the result is ready, it fetches it from the actor's result endpoint
 and returns.

-For example, we have the following function, `f`, defined below.
-We can use `blocking_call` as follows to execute
+For example, if we have the following function, `f`, defined below, we can use `blocking_call()` as follows to execute
 `f` in the cloud.
 ```
 def f(x):